top1944/duckuments/docs/atoms_80_fall2017_info/27_student_guide.md

 Running things in a virtual machine is possible, but **not supported**.

-This means that while there is a way to make it work (in fact, Andrea develops in a VMWare virtual machine on OS X), but we cannot guarantee that the instructions will work on a virtual machine, and, most importantly, the TAs will *not* help you debug those problems.
+This means that while there is a way to make it work (in fact, Andrea develops in a VMWare virtual machine on OS X), we cannot guarantee that the instructions will work on a virtual machine, and, most importantly, the TAs will *not* help you debug those problems.